mflevine/jupyterlab_html/README.md

+**NOTICE: This has been merged into the core functionality of JupyterLab, there is no need to install if using JupyterLab > 1.0.0**

 # jupyterlab_html

 JupyterLab extension mimerenderer to render HTML files in IFrame Tab.
 This extension allows users to view rendered HTML by double-clicking on .html files in the file browser.
 Files are opened in a JupyterLab tab.